 A very special program curated and introduced by Dan Torre to illustrate some of the fascinating theories contained in his latest book that seek to help us more deeply understand the unique creative properties and potentials of animation.

 Michael Cusack is an Australian animating legend.
 Probably best known as the hand behind the crazy-happy Schmakoes commercials, his studio (Anifex) is one of Australia’s longest operating stopmotion producers and Michael has created a superb body of personal auteur films, including his latest “After All” which open our Australian Showcase program this year.

-One of the key emerging Asian animation courses, this showcase (curated by Jessica McLeod-Yu who spent a week in Singapore as the guest of Nan Yang) brings together some of the best graduate films from the last 3-5 years.
+One of the key emerging Asian animation courses, this showcase (curated by Jessica McLeod-Yu who spent a week in Singapore as the guest of the Nanyang Technological University) brings together some of the best graduate films from the last 3-5 years.